john-cant/AMLS2_24_25_SNJCCAN57/readme.md

 The assumption is that the code, data and results are stored in Google drive with all folders being under a single AMLS2 folder.
 In addition a copy of a local code library, - developed for these specific task - called AMLS_common.py needs to be included in this AMLS2 base folder.
 There should be a metrics folder which will be used to store results files of various types.
 If this does not exist then main will create it.
-The data is stored in the dataset folder which is also assumed to be immediately under the AMLS2 Google directory As mandated by the assignment brief, there is a single main.py file that will run the main scripts.
+The data is stored in the dataset folder which is also assumed to be immediately under the AMLS2 Google directory and is split logically by Track, Train/Validation and resolution
+See the folder variables in the scripts for the specific structure.
+They are setup in the same way in each script to point to the relevant datasets.
+As mandated by the assignment brief, there is a single main.py file that will run the main scripts.

 ## **Usage Examples:**
 python main.py
 Will run the main Tasks Jupyter Notebook files
+To speed testing, by default each script has now been set to only run 2 epochs in either the input spreadsheet or hyperparameter selection (in notebook)
+Obviously to get realistic results, this epoch count would have to be increased in line with the testing numbers in the project report

 ## **Features:**
 There are several main scripts/Jupyter notebooks:
-- Task_Base: runs the base SRResNet model
+- Task_Base: runs the base SRResNet model using hyperparam_base_1.xlsx as input
-- Task_Multi: designed for hyperparameter selection
+- Task_Multi_Hyper: designed for hyperparameter selection
-- Task_Tune: runs a single model with select hyperparameters and produces output using Validation datasets
+- Task_Tune: runs a single Tune model with select hyperparameters using hyperparam_tune_1.xlsx as input
+- Task EDSR: runs the base EDSR model using hyperparam_tune_1.xlsx as input
+- Task Plus: runs the SRResNet plus model using hyperparam_base_2.xlsx as input
-- Task_Tune_2: takes the optimised HyperParameters and runs the model against the Track 2 Dataset, outputting results
+- Track2_Tune: takes the optimised HyperParameters and runs the model against the Track 2 Dataset, outputting results

 ## **Files Output**
 The scripts will output a number of files to store results and allow easy passing of parameters between scripts.
 These are: